jpataflafla/go_huffman_coding/README.md

-# command encoding service written in Go using a minimal number of packages
+# a command encoding service written in Go using a minimal number of packages and inspired by the Huffman coding algorithm

 ## Overview